 A seawater pump was needed at Daydream Island to pump filtered seawater to the Living Reef on the North Side of the Daydream Island Resort.
 They needed a flow rate of 180m3/hour and wanted this delivered by both pumps in a dual pump arrangement.

 To do this with submersible pumps would have required the construction of a “wet well” with lifting apparatus, and to do it with standard centrifugal pumps would have meant the construction of a dry well.

-Gorman-Rupp self priming centrifugal pumps were offered in CD4MCu construction.
-CD4MCu is a duplex stainless steel that is more corrosion resistant than 316 “marine grade” stainless steel, and is quite a bit harder, making it suitable for pumping sand if it gets into the system.
+Gorman-Rupp self-priming centrifugal pumps were offered in CD4MCu construction.
+CD4MCu is made up of duplex stainless steel that is more corrosion resistant than 316 “marine grade” stainless steel and is quite a bit harder, making it suitable for pumping sand if it gets into the system.

 More information on sewage pumps in Australia can be obtained by contacting Hydro Innovations on 02 9898 1800 or by email on firstname.lastname@example.org

 If you have any questions please call us on 02 9898 1800 or email us at email@example.com.